Restaurant in Carloforte, Italy

 The Tuna Programme

 Menu is, by the restaurant's own description, largely built around tuna caught in the nets.
 That specificity is worth taking seriously.
 This is not a venue where tuna appears as one option among many; the ingredient structures the kitchen's thinking across courses.
 For a returning visitor, the opportunity is to move through the menu more deliberately: explore the preparations that treat tuna the way a meat-focused kitchen treats its primary protein, rather than defaulting to whatever reads most familiar.
-Carloforte's culinary tradition around bluefin is one of the most documented and distinctive in Italian seafood cookery, and Al Tonno di Corsa positions itself directly inside that tradition.
+Carloforte's culinary tradition around bluefin is one of the most documented and distinctive in Italian seafood cookery, Al Tonno di Corsa positions itself directly inside that tradition.

 On the question of whether this food travels well for takeout or off-premise eating: the honest answer is that tuna-centred preparations of this type are designed for immediate service.
-Dishes built on fresh-caught fish, open-kitchen timing, and the specific textures of bluefin at its leading lose something significant once they're packaged and transported.
+Dishes built on fresh-caught fish, open-kitchen timing, the specific textures of bluefin at its finest lose something significant once they're packaged and transported.
 If you're staying in Carloforte, eat here rather than attempting takeout.
 The terrace setting is part of the logic of the meal.
 Off-premise is not the format this kitchen was built for.

 Current Season Considerations